Bonds as Fixed Income Investments

 Adding bonds to a portfolio may result in an important level of diversification.
 Bonds provide investors with a wide range of investment opportunities that can complement a portfolio.
 Also known as fixed income investments, bonds are loans investors make to issuers, which can include governments, municipalities, corporations or other entities.

 Bonds can also serve some very specific investment needs, such as providing retirement income.
-Associates of Global Wealth Partners Inc®, who offer securities through DFPG Investments, Inc., can help you determine if adding bonds to your portfolio may be right for you, and then offer bond investments that are suitable to your needs.
+Associates of Global Wealth Partners Inc®, who offer securities through DFPG Investments, LLC, can help you determine if adding bonds to your portfolio may be right for you, and then offer bond investments that are suitable to your needs.

 Why Fixed Income?

 Historically, bonds have demonstrated less volatility than stocks.
 Less volatility may increase the likelihood that investors meet their objectives at any given point in time.
 Bond returns often have a low, and sometimes negative correlation to stock returns.
 In other words, they react differently than stocks to market and economic conditions.
 The result is an overall balancing of a portfolio.
 So while you may sometimes be tempted to pursue stock market performance in lieu of bonds, over the long term you may be better served by staying properly diversified.